pcarbo/genetic-data-analysis-rcc-1/extras/1kg.md

 In the end, we have genotype data at 156,923 SNPs on chromosomes 1-22 for 2,289 samples.

-We added the suffix "train" to the data file to indicate that is the data set we will use to learn, or "train", the population models.
+We added the suffix "train" to the data file to indicate that this is the data set we will use to learn, or "train", the population models.
 We also save the 29 samples in a separate file with suffix "test".
-These 29 samples will later be used to test the models we learned by making predictions with them.
-Note that the remaining 29 "test" samples in are stored in PLINK's text-based format that has the advantage that it is human readable.
+These 29 samples will later be used to test the models we learned by using the models to make predictions from the individual genotype samples.
+Note that the remaining 29 "test" samples are stored in PLINK's text-based format.
+The advantage of the text-based format is that it is human readable.